l337ch/kraken/README.md

     apiserver_count = "<apiserver pool size>"
     node_count = "<number of kubernetes nodes>"

+If you chose to create a cluster with kubernetes components running as containers, you will need to include the following variables in the terraform.tfvars file:

+    hyperkube_image =<hyperkube image to use if not using default>
+    kubernetes_binaries_uri =<uri for kubernetes if not using default>
+    deployment_mode = "container"

-For better performance, you should consider adding and modifing the following configuration items:
+For better performance, you should consider adding and modifying the following configuration items:

     aws_etcd_type = "<aws instance type for etcd>" aws_storage_type_etcd = "<ephemeral>"